Shonku/Coursera_GetCleanData_Project/README.md

 ## Files

-Readme.md: This file.
+1. Readme.md: This file.
-CodeBook.md: describes the variables, the data, and any transformations or work that was performed to clean up the data run_analysis.R: contains the code to perform the cleaning and generating the second tidy data set.
+2. CodeBook.md: describes the variables, the data, and any transformations or work that was performed to clean up the data
+3. run_analysis.R: contains the code to perform the cleaning and generating the second tidy data set.
-SecondTidyDataSet.txt: Independent tidy data set with the average of each variable for each activity and each subject.
-The SecondTidyDataSet is generated from the main data set (only the measurements on the mean and standard deviation for each measurement are extracted)
+4. SecondTidyDataSet.txt: Independent tidy data set with the average of each variable for each activity and each subject.
+The Second Tidy Data Set is generated from the main data set (only the measurements on the mean and standard deviation for each measurement are extracted)

 ## How the script works